Skip to content

 A former area resident took the stand in a Barrie courtroom Tuesday to detail allegations of sexual assault against her former husband while the couple lived in their shared home in Innisfil.

-The case stems from three separate but similar incidents the allegedly happened between 2012 and 2014, when the woman testified her former husband entered their bedroom in the middle of the night and forced himself on her while she slept.
+The case stems from three separate but similar incidents that allegedly happened between 2012 and 2014, when the woman testified her former husband entered their bedroom in the middle of the night and forced himself on her while she slept.

 She says that on each occasion he then anally penetrated her.